Council event regulations

 Alcohol

-If you are planning to sell alcohol or provide at your event you will need to apply for a special license under the Sale of Alcohol Act 2012.
+If you are planning to sell or provide alcohol at your event, you will need to apply for a special licence under the Sale of Alcohol Act 2012.

 Apply for a special licence